tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

 In this scenario, Paula evaluated potential risks within her project and chose prevention measures for each.
 Once she launches her research, she needs to be aware that there could still be risks of reidentification beyond her imagination.
 If unanticipated risks do arise, she must re-evaluate her methods and introduce further measures to protect her participants.

-By Cconsidering all these risks, Paula makes sure she doesn't cause any unintended harm to the people involved in the study.
+By Considering all these risks, Paula makes sure she doesn't cause any unintended harm to the people involved in the study.
 :::

 ## Practice for Section III: